SDA-SE/.github/profile/README.md

 ### 🧑‍💻 How do we develop?
 We believe in quality, standards and modern architectures powered with and by open source software.
 We love ❤️ microservices and have first dates with microfrontends.
-With [sda-dropwizard-commons](https://github.com/SDA-SE/sda-dropwizard-commons) we published a toolset for building microservices and are actively contributing to [Backstage by spotify](https://github.com/backstage/backstage).
+With [sda-dropwizard-commons](https://github.com/SDA-SE/sda-dropwizard-commons) and [sda-spring-boot-commons](https://github.com/SDA-SE/sda-spring-boot-commons) we published toolsets for building microservices and are actively contributing to [Backstage by spotify](https://github.com/backstage/backstage).
+We built the [MongoDB Operator](https://github.com/SDA-SE/mongodb-operator) to [simplify deployments](https://medium.com/sda-se/kubernetes-operator-to-the-rescue-how-our-own-mongodb-operator-improved-our-deployments-6d5ba3324abc) in Kubernetes.

 ### 🫀 Our Culture
 Be an active part of the team and contribute your ideas & opinions.
 Our team language is english and we love hiring people with diverse backgrounds.